informalsystems/themis-tracer/README.md

 - [x] Enable switching between contexts.
 - [ ] Support nested contexts, providing different perspectives to empower different kinds of work on the same domain.
-- [ ] An integrated HUD to show key terminology, specifications, and diagrams, to support focused work and effective communication without noisy backchannels.
+- [ ] An integrated HUD showing key terminology, specifications, and diagrams, to support focused work and effective communication without noisy backchannels.